parodos-dev/parodos/parodos-model-api/README.md

 - Checker
 - Infrastructure

-The annotations provide a means of configuring the Workflow and also indicating to the workflow-service these specific types of Workflows so it can provide the related functionality for these Workflows (ie: Checker workflows can be scheduled to execute based on a cron expression specific in the Checker annotation).
+The annotations provide a means of configuring the Workflow and also indicating to the workflow-service these specific types of Workflows, so it can provide the related functionality for these Workflows (ie: Checker workflows can be scheduled to execute based on a cron expression specific in the Checker annotation).

 Here is an example of a Workflow bean being created (and the WorkflowTask it uses), and a Workflow annotation being used: